A proof of Xin-Zhang's tridiagonal determinant conjecture (extended version): Introduction

 \section{Introduction}

-Our main objective in this paper is to prove the following conjecture of Xin and Zhang \cite{XZ24+}, which gives a product formula for the characteristic polynomial of a certain tridiagonal matrix.
+Our main objective in this paper is to prove the following conjecture of Xin and Zhang \cite{XZ24+}, which gives a product formula for the characteristic polynomial of certain tridiagonal matrix. \begin{conj}[{\cite[Conjecture 4.8]{XZ24+}}] Let $n$ be a positive integer, and let $C$ be the $(n-1) \times (n-1)$ matrix defined by